Skip to Main Content

 Print copies of the MLA Handbook 9th edition may be found both by request at the Reference Desk (2nd floor) and on Reserve (1st floor) under the call number LB2369 .M52 2021.

-MLA 9 Style Sources
+MLA 9 Handouts and Additional Sources

 MLA (9th ed.)
 Citation Style (Douglas College Library)